 Provides space for several community agencies that work with "at risk" children.
 A double-session Headstart meets on our campus.

-Your tax-deductible gift to FPC may be made by using the button below or by sending a check to: First Presbyterian Church, 161 N. Mesa Dr., Mesa, AZ 85201.
+Your tax-deductible gift to FPC may be made by using the green "Faithlife Giving" button or by sending a check to: First Presbyterian Church, 161 N. Mesa Dr., Mesa, AZ 85201.
 Checks should be made payable to First Presbyterian Church with memo notation "General Fund" or a special ministry of the church ("Mesa Presbyterian Ministries", "Artist Series", etc.).
 Thank you for supporting the local and outreach ministries of FPC!